m-click/mcpdf/README.md

 ## Usage

-The goal of Mcpdf is to be a drop-in replacement for PDFtk, so you could take any working [PDFtk command](http://www.pdflabs.com/docs/pdftk-man-page/) and replace `pdftk` with `java -jar mcpdf.jar`.
+The goal of Mcpdf is to become a drop-in replacement for PDFtk, so you could take any working [PDFtk command](http://www.pdflabs.com/docs/pdftk-man-page/) and replace `pdftk` with `java -jar mcpdf.jar`.
 That's all there is to it.

 Note that not all PDFtk operations are implemented at the moment.
 Just the following subset is supported.